progmaticltd/homebox/docs/features.md

 Because the folders hierarchy will be copied as well, it is possible to migrate from another account very easily.

-## Webmail
+## Roundcube Webmail

+There are two webmail available.
+RoundCube, and SOGo.

-The current webmail installed is RoundCube, with the following plugins / features activated by default:
+RoundCube, comes with the following plugins / features activated by default:

 - Archive
 - Context Menu